ikjordan/ABIE/README.md

 2. Issues surrounding division that broke execution when using Python 3 have been corrected
 3. Some C arrays were declared on the stack.
 This caused stack overflows with large particle simulations.
 Heap memory is now used instead
-4. Addressed issues with timestep and energy delta calculations in the `Wisdom Holman` integrator.
+4. Addressed issues with timestep and energy delta calculations in the `Wisdom-Holman` integrator.
 Accelerated the calculation of energy delta by adding a C function called via `ctypes`.
 This function is also used when displaying energy delta graphs created from `.h5` files
 5. The package configuration has been modified, so that code can be called in the same way, regardless of whether the `astroabie` package has been installed.
 Examples have been moved into a separate